 Technical purchasing concepts, product selection, and specifications.
 Safety and sanitation as they relate to food service establishments.
 Prepares student for work with HACCP programs.
+May be repeated up to 3 credits.
 Restricted to Community Colleges campuses only.
+Prerequisite(s): HOST 203.